LattePandaTeam/Docs/docs/content/mu_edition/gpio_ctl.md

   }
   ```

 - Navigate to the directory containing the `gpio_toggle_demo.c` file and run the following command in the terminal.
-You will observe the GPP_F12 pin outputting high and low signals at approximately 1-second intervals.
+You will observe the `GPP_F12` pin outputting high and low signals at approximately 1-second intervals.

   ```bash
   gcc -o gpio_toggle_demo gpio_toggle_demo.c -lgpiod
   sudo ./gpio_toggle_demo
   ```

-#### Reading High and Low Signals
+#### GPIO Input

-The following code sets the GPP_F12 pin to input mode and read its level status at one-second intervals.
+The following code sets the `GPP_F12` pin to input mode and read its level status at one-second intervals.

 ```c
 #include <gpiod.h>